 Anthropology Department Community-Based Summer Internship Program

-The Anthropology Department is developing an internship program that connects students with local organizations, is designed to build upon and develop anthropological skills, and forges deeper relationships between the university and community groups.
-Internships take place over the course of the summer with an academic component occurring in the summer or fall.
+The Anthropology Department facilitates an internship program that connects students with local organizations, is designed to build upon and develop anthropological skills, and forges deeper relationships between the university and community groups.
+Internships take place over the course of the summer with an optional but encouraged credited, academic component occurring in the summer or fall.
 The credited component consists of the following three elements: 1) A 5-7 page reflection paper based on regular, written reflection; 2) An opinion article that advances the work of the organization; 3) A 15 page research paper that explores an aspect of the work or an issue facing the organization through an engagement with anthropological literature.